 The signs of seasonal allergies in pets can vary, but some common indicators include:

-- Itchy skin (pruritus): One of the most noticeable signs, leading to excessive scratching, licking, or biting at the skin.
+• Itchy skin (pruritus): One of the most noticeable signs, leading to excessive scratching, licking, or biting at the skin.
+Persistent itching and severe itching are key symptoms that may require immediate attention.

-- Skin inflammation (dermatitis): Look for redness, hot spots, or rashes, especially around the paws, ears, and belly.
+• Skin inflammation (dermatitis): Look for redness, hot spots, or rashes, especially around the paws, ears, and belly.
+Inflamed skin and hair loss can also occur, and atopic dermatitis may be diagnosed in pets with chronic allergic reactions.

-- Ear infections: Frequent head shaking or scratching at the ears may indicate an infection, often linked to allergies.
+• Ear infections: Frequent head shaking or scratching at the ears may indicate an infection, often linked to allergies.
+Pets, especially dogs with floppy ears, may experience frequent ear infections as a result of allergic reactions.

-- Respiratory issues: While less common, some pets may exhibit sneezing, coughing, or wheezing.
+• Respiratory issues: While less common, some pets may exhibit sneezing, coughing, or wheezing.
+Respiratory symptoms such as sneezing and wheezing are more common in cats, but can affect dogs as well.

 Veterinary Consultation

 If you suspect your pet is suffering from seasonal allergies, the first step is to consult a veterinarian.
-They can offer accurate diagnoses and treatment plans, which may include medications such as antihistamines, corticosteroids, or immunotherapy.
+They can offer accurate diagnoses and treatment plans.
+After an initial examination, your veterinarian may recommend allergy testing to identify specific allergens that are triggering your pet's symptoms.

 Environmental Control